cuiddyy/MMFCTUB/README.md

 4. **📅 account detail tables**: Payment records, delays, and compliance
 5. **🔍 credit agreement tables**: Application history and inquiry patterns

 ---
+## 📝 Evaluation
+We establish distinct evaluation paradigms for three Credit Table Understanding (CTU) capacities, using differentiated questions to isolate specific capability bottlenecks.

+### Evaluation Paradigm
+1.  **Structure Perception**
+    Questions require extensive table extraction with minimal computation, measuring accuracy on unmasked samples to isolate structural understanding independent of other capabilities.
+2.  **Domain Knowledge Utilization**
+    We employ mask-and-recovery evaluation where column names are randomly masked with 'XXXX' tokens.
+We use Financial Knowledge Hit Rate (FKHR) to measure proficiency in identifying and applying domain-specific knowledge.
+3.  **Numerical Calculation**
+    We assess MLLMs through the mask-and-recovery paradigm.
+During question generation, the program randomly masks calculation operators from an expert-predefined list in the prompts using 'YYYY' as the mask token.
+During evaluation, we employ calculation operator hit rate (COHR) as the metric, quantifying MLLMs' proficiency in identifying and applying appropriate operators essential to the calculation process.
+---